tsdiokno/abl/content/docs/roma-11.md

 [^28]: Regarding the gospel, they are enemies for your advantage, but regarding election, they are loved because of the patriarchs,

-[^29] dahil hindi nababawi ang mahabag na kaloob at pagtawag ng Diyos.
+[^29] dahil hindi nababawi ang kaloob na mula sa kagandahang-loob at pagtawag ng Diyos.

 [^29]: since God’s gracious gifts and calling are irrevocable.